EFT meets CFT: Multiloop renormalization of higher-dimensional operators in general $\phi^4$ theories: EFT meets CFT

 The computation of a set of anomalous dimensions gives the (low-lying) spectrum of the CFT as a series expansion in $\eps$.
 For comparing with experiments and Monte Carlo simulations, we would like to consider the spectrum at $\eps=1$.
 At this value, the theory is beyond the weakly-coupled limit and the anomalous dimensions become $O(1)$ numbers.
 The series expansions~\eqref{eq:gammaieps} are in general asymptotic and direct truncations give bad results.
 Instead typically one employs resummations, for instance Pad\'e approximants.
 With a set of Pad\'e approximants computed from multiloop anomalous dimensions, one arrives at figures such as the one in Figure~\ref{fig:scalar-all}.

 The CFTs approached by the $\eps$-expansion can also be studied with methods not referring to a Lagrangian.
 In such approaches, the operators are often given alternative names not referring to their UV field content, e.g.~$\sigma$ for $\phi$, $\epsilon$ for $\phi^2$, $\epsilon'$ for $\phi^4$ etc.\footnote{This notion is commonplace for 2d CFTs but employed also for 3d CFTs in the context of the conformal bootstrap.
-Operators with primes transofrm in the same global-symmetry and Lorentz representation as the corresponding un-primed operator, but subleading scaling dimension.} Their scaling dimensions in $d=3$ $\Delta_\sigma=0.518148806(24)$, $\Delta_\epsilon = 1.41262528(29)$ \cite{Chang:2024whx} appear not to take any simple rational expressions.
+Operators with primes transform in the same global-symmetry and Lorentz representation as the corresponding un-primed operator, but subleading scaling dimension.} Results from the bootstrap are quoted in this fashion, \emph{e.g.} $\Delta_\sigma=0.518148806(24)$, $\Delta_\epsilon = 1.41262528(29)$ for the 3d Ising CFT \cite{Chang:2024whx}.
+Note that these do not appear to take any simple rational expressions.

 Historically, there has been a focus on relevant operators or marginally irrelevant operators.
 The dimensions of these operators are related to (leading) critical exponents, which are traditional observables associated to the scaling of certain quantities near the critical point.
 For instance, $\eta=2\Delta_\phi+2-d$ determines the two-point function of the order parameter, $\nu=(d-\Delta_{\phi^2})^{-1}$ the scaling of the correlation length, and $\omega=\Delta_{\phi^4}-d$ the leading correction to scaling.
 The operators of interest also include those that are not invariant under global and/or spacetime symmetries.
 They describe, for instance, crossover exponents in the case of global symmetries, and exponents measuring rotational symmetry breaking on lattices in the case of spacetime symmetries.